Torbaaz

 Torbaaz (transl.
 Black Falcon) is a 2020 Indian Hindi-language action thriller film directed by Girish Malik.
 Sanjay Dutt plays the role of a medical professional that lost his wife and son while he was placed in the Indian Embassy in Kabul, while Nargis Fakhri and Rahul Dev play other prominent characters.
 Torbaaz was earlier scheduled for a theatrical release, which could not happen owing to the COVID-19 pandemic, after which the makers confirmed its distribution contract with Netflix.
 It was premiered on 11 December 2020 on Netflix.

 Plot

 Naseer is an ex-army doctor who is visiting a refugee camp in Afghanistan.
 Whilst he is there, he recalls how he lost his wife and young son to a suicide terrorist attack, during his placement at the Indian Embassy, in Kabul.
-He, alongside Ayesha, work together to run his late wife’s NGO.
+He, alongside Ayesha, works together to run his late wife’s NGO.
 Naseer tries to bring joy to the children in the camp, through cricket.
 He tries to make a team of displaced boys that were victims of the Afghan war.
 Naseer tries to get the boys to work together and put aside their differences through cricket.
 He constantly faces the threat of Qazar and his men, who want to use the boys as soldiers and suicide bombers.